spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 This pack can install Portworx in three different licensing modes:

-* **Essentials**: a free Portworx license with limited functionality that allows you to run small production or proof-of-concept workloads.
-Essentials limits capacity and advanced features, but otherwise functions the same way as the fully-featured Portworx Enterprise version of Portworx.
+* **Essentials**: a free Portworx license with limited functionality that allows you to deploy a small production or proof-of-concept workloads.
+Essentials limits capacity and advanced features, but otherwise functions the same way as the fully featured Portworx Enterprise version of Portworx.

 * **Enterprise**: the fully featured version of Portworx.
 If you install this model without a valid key, Portworx will automatically enter a 30-day trial mode.